Rungrukuk/Personal_Blog_3rd_Django_App/README.md

-This projects is a django project
+This projects is a django project <br>
 You can find requirements from requirements.txt file

 Here is screenshots of the project: